Euclidean formulation of discrete uniformization of the disk: Introduction

-Thurston also suggested an algorithm to construct the circle packing of $\mathbb{D}$ that did not rely on the aforementioned theorems, and in this spirit, Beardon and Stephenson \cite{BeaSte} (see also \cite{Ste}) were able to reprove the circle packing theorem via a variant of the Perron method.
+Beardon and Stephenson \cite{BeaSte} (see also \cite{Ste}) were able to reprove the circle packing theorem via a variant of the Perron method.
 The Perron method is a method of solving a partial differential equation on the interior of the disk (the equation is that the curvature is zero) subject to the condition that the boundary circles are internally tangent to the boundary of the disk.
 The method relies on transferring the problem to a problem of packing hyperbolic circles.
 This idea is especially elegant because it turns the boundary condition to the condition that the boundary circles are horocycles, i.e., circles of infinite radius.
 Another advantage to the formulation of the problem as a problem in hyperbolic geometry is that the nonuniqueness of the Riemann Mapping Theorem falls out because Mobius transformations are isometries in hyperbolic space.
 Bowers and Stephenson were later able to extend the argument to other boundary conditions by considering curves of constant curvature \cite{BowSte1}.
+In particular, they prove \begin{theorem}[\cite{BowSte1}, Proposition 1] Let $K$ be a a triangulation of the disk and $\Phi$ be an assignment of values in $[0,\pi/2]$ to the edges of $K$.
+Given a proper choice of curvatures for boundary vertices, there exists an assignment of curvatures to interior vertices such that \begin{enumerate} \item there is a drawing of circles in the hyperbolic plane such that two circles corresponding to two vertices joined by an edge intersect at the angle prescribed by $\Phi$, \item these edges can be given hyperbolic lengths based on the hyperbolic distances between circle centers, and the sum of the angles of these triangles at any interior vertex is equal to $2\pi$, and \item the circles corresponding to boundary vertices have the assigned curvatures. \end{enumerate} \end{theorem} This theorem, for instance, handles the case that boundary circles intersect the unit circle (which is the infinity of the disk model of hyperbolic space) at right angles by specifying that the boundary circles are geodesics (curvature is zero).